Updated on 3 Feb 2021.

 In Dividend reinvests, on the other hand, the investor receives an additional unit of equivalent value to the dividend provided.
 These extra units provide capital gains to the investor when redeemed.

-Returns from MIP are taxable under the rules of Short Term Capital Gain (STCG) Tax if an investment is disposed within 3 years and Long Term Capital Gain (LTCG) Tax if is more than 3 years.
+Returns from MIP are taxable under the rules of Short Term Capital Gain (STCG) Tax if an investment is disposed of within 3 years and Long Term Capital Gain (LTCG) Tax if is more than 3 years.

 |MIP Name||1 year